Salem City Municipal Corporation: Administrations

 From among themselves, the councillors elect the mayor and a deputy mayor who preside over about ten standing committees.
 The council normally meets once a month.
 The executive wing is headed by the Commissioner.
 In addition, there are deputy commissioners, various heads of departments and four zonal officers.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Salem City Municipal Corporation reported total revenue receipts of ₹275 crore (US$33 million) and total expenditure of ₹404 crore (US$49 million) in 2022–23.
+Tax revenue accounted for about 39.3% of the total revenue, while the corporation received ₹85 crore in grants during the financial year.